-Sam Fender announces headliner Australian tour
+Sam Fender adds new Sydney show to sold-out Australian tour

 - READ MORE: Sam Fender on winning NME’s Album of the Year for ‘Seventeen Going Under’: “It means the world to me”

-The tour, announced today (July 26), is Fender’s first to the continent in over three years.
+The tour in support of his second studio album ‘Seventeen Going Under’ is Fender’s first to the continent in over three years.
 He was last in Australia as part of the Splendour In The Grass festival, performing there as well as at select headlining dates.

-The 2022 tour will see Fender and his band play three shows on the east coast of Australia, taking in Sydney, Melbourne and Brisbane.
+Today (August 26) Fender has added a new show on November 26 at Sydney’s Hordern Pavilion – a step up from the city’s Enmore Theatre, which he’s also playing on this tour.
+That show and the other two initially announced dates in Melbourne and Brisbane have all sold out.

-Pre-sale tickets will be available from this Thursday (28 July), while general sale tickets go live on Friday 29 July.
-Both sales will commence from 9am local time, and tickets can be found here via tour operators Secret Sounds.
+Pre-sale tickets will be available next Monday (August 29), while general sale tickets go live the next day.
+Both sales will commence from 9am local time.
+Tickets can be found here.

-Returning down under in November and we’re buzzing for it!!
-Aus tickets on sale this Friday at 9am local time 🐨 https://t.co/Z0FM5ZClLV X pic.twitter.com/Zby11olMyy
+Fender was also recently added to the line-up of Harvest Rock, a new music festival in Adelaide headlined by Jack White and Crowded House.
+He will play the second day of the fest on November 20.

 At the Bandlab NME Awards 2022 back in March, Fender kicked off the ceremony with a performance of ‘Seventeen Going Under”s title track.
 He later won in both the Best Album In The World and Best Album By A UK Artist categories.
 Fender also landed the top spot in NME‘s 50 Best Albums of 2021 list with the album.

-In a four-star review of last year’s ‘Seventeen Going Under’, NME noted how the UK’s lockdowns “forced the Geordie hero to reckon with the impact of his formative years and the ties that bind, resulting in this bruising second album”.

-“If ‘Hypersonic Missiles’ was the sound of a young boy kicking out at the world, ‘Seventeen Going Under’ sees Fender realise that it can kick back a lot harder, and he counts every blow and bruise,” it read.

-Sam Fender’s 2022 Australian tour dates are:
+Sam Fender’s updated list of 2022 Australian tour dates are:

 NOVEMBER

-Friday 18 – Melbourne, Palace Foreshore
+Friday 18 – Melbourne, Palace Foreshore – SOLD OUT

-Tuesday 22 – Sydney, Enmore Theatre
+Tuesday 22 – Sydney, Enmore Theatre – SOLD OUT

-Thursday 24 – Brisbane, Fortitude Music Hall
+Thursday 24 – Brisbane, Fortitude Music Hall – SOLD OUT